katlego95/creepy-crawler/README.md

 - Handle different content types
 - Implement multi-threading for faster crawling
 - Apply custom filters or processing rules on the discovered links
-- J Unit testing using sites like : https://crawler-test.com/
+- Extensive J Unit testing using sites like : https://crawler-test.com/

 ## Contributing